Heap analytics for apps with Contentsquare

 šŸ“˜

-This guide assumes that you already have the Contentsquare SDK installed in your application with screen view tracking setup and you're installing the Heap SDK for the first time.
+This guide assumes that you already have the Contentsquare Unified SDK installed in your application with screen view tracking setup and you're using Heap for the first time.

 After completing the setup process, you'll be able to: